 Other things to do in Ghent

 Ghent’s lively student scene means it is surprisingly edgy for such a historical city.
 You may spot examples of street art in Ghent, such as the famous Graffiti Street.

 Ghent also loves a party.
 Every July, there’s a ten-day Ghent Festival, which takes over the city, as over a million people enjoy music and street theatre performances all day and all night.
 Ghent is also lovely in the winter, as the city is decorated with twinkly lights and puts on ice skating and a wonderful winter market.

 Make memories on your Ghent day trip

 As you can see, there are so many things to see in Ghent in one day, you are sure to be charmed by this city.
 Its old world charm reminded me of York in the UK.
 Ghent is full of surprises, as the medieval towers stand alongside striking modern architecture such as the City Pavilion.

 There are plenty of peaks from which to take in this beauty of this city and its peaceful atmosphere.

 Make some memories on your gorgeous Ghent day trip and you may well find yourself planning your next visit here.

-Now, find out the cheapest way to travel from London to Brussels.
+Now, find out the cheapest way to travel from London to Belgium.